StephenNneji/RAT-Docs/source/api.rst

 ==============

 ControlsClass is all about control.
 It is necessary in determine the way RAT works.
 It deals with how the user interacts with the software.
-From type of parallelization to whether the users wants to calculate SLD during fit and even how many iteration an algorithm should do ..etc.
+From type of parallelization to how many iterations an algorithm should do etc.

 There are 5 different `controlsClass.procedures` that can be used with RAT.
 They are: